 - Guppy Grotto splash pad with a 2-foot deep wading pool

-- Starfish Beach with plenty of loungers and umbrellas
+- Starfish Beach with plenty of complimentary loungers and umbrellas

 - Captain’s Galley Food Hall with 4 unique food stalls and partially covered seating

-- Snack Shack with food and drink offerings in two locations
+- Snack Shacks with food and drink offerings

-- Starfish Food Trucks: Streatery Sushiva, Mini Donut King, Grand Bahama Taco, and Seaside Shack
+- Starfish Food Trucks: Sweet Fish, Mini Donut King, Grand Bahama Taco, and Seaside Shack (Wok & Waves coming soon)

 - Parrotfish Swim-Up Bar